 Requests for quotes (RFQ)

 RFQs are used for purchases between $3,000 and $50,000.
-A brief description of the item or service is provided to vendors, who are notified using a online supplier database, such as DemandStar by Onvia, Bidwire or Quotewire (a DemandStar service).
+A brief description of the item or service is provided to vendors, who are notified using a online supplier database, PlanetBidsTM.
 Interested vendors then submit a written quote to Capital Metro by an established deadline.
-Capital Metro may add additional vendors to the DemandStar, Bidwire or Quotewire notification list from a requesting department, the internet, phone books, industry guides, etc.
+Capital Metro may notify additional vendors recommended by a requesting department, the internet, phone books, industry guides, etc.

 Purchases exceeding $50,000 require more sophisticated methods than those used for small purchases.